mlehotay/ier/IER-book/IER-book.md

 → Agency
 → Ethics
 → Limits and Non-Claims

 ```

-Violations of this order are drafting errors.
+Violations of this order are **drafting errors**.

 ---

-# **III.
-Terminology Discipline**
+# III.
+Terminology Discipline

-Global terminology is fixed by the Specification.
+Terminology is fixed **exclusively** by the Specification.

 No chapter may:

-* redefine UEF
+- redefine UEF
-* soften intrinsic constraint
+- soften intrinsic constraint
-* introduce partial subjecthood
+- imply partial subjecthood
-* treat experience as graded
+- treat experience as graded
-* imply detectability

-If a term is ambiguous, defer to:
+- suggest detectability or diagnostics

+Ambiguity must be resolved by deferring to:

 ```

 IER/IER-specification.md

 ```

 ---

-# **IV.
-Drafting and Editing Rules**
+# IV.
+Editing Rules

-* Articles are **compiled**, not rewritten
-* Editing is limited to:
+Permitted edits:

-  * headings
+- headings
-  * cross-references
+- cross-references
-  * removal of redundant disclaimers
+- removal of redundant disclaimers
-* Conceptual changes require Specification review
+- removal of rhetorical motivation

+Forbidden edits:

+- conceptual rewrites
+- clarification of necessity claims
+- stylistic harmonization
+- reader persuasion

-* If a chapter conflicts with this file, **the chapter must change**
+If a chapter conflicts with this file, **the chapter must change**.

 ---

-## **Design Commitments**
+## Design Commitments

-* Modularity is a feature, not a flaw
-* Auditability is prioritized over narrative flow
+- Modularity over narrative flow
-* Precision overrides accessibility
-* Ethics follows identity, not intuition
-* Formalism constrains interpretation, not ontology
+- Auditability over accessibility
+- Precision over intuition
+- Identity before ethics
+- Closure over expansion

 ---

-## **Closing Statement**
+## Closing Statement

-This book does not aim to be intuitive.
+This book is not intended to be intuitive.

-It aims to be **coherent, closed, and unavoidable**.
+It is intended to be **coherent, closed, and unavoidable**.

-> **Experience is real by identity.
+> Experience is real by identity.
 > Reality remains singular.
-> Ethics begins wherever intrinsic constraint is borne from the inside.**
+> Ethics begins wherever intrinsic constraint is borne from the inside.

----